buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcKernel/Entities/IfcProduct.md

 ## Concepts

+### Body Geometry

+The body or solid model geometric representation of an IfcProduct is typically defined using a Tessellation or Brep.
+Subtypes may provide recommendations on other representation types that may be used.
+The following attribute values for the IfcShapeRepresentation holding this geometric representation shall be used:

+* _IfcShapeRepresentation.RepresentationIdentifier_ = 'Body'
+* _IfcShapeRepresentation.RepresentationType_ = Typically 'Tessellation' or 'Brep'

 ### Product Geometric Representation

 The geometric representation of any IfcProduct is provided by the IfcProductDefinitionShape allowing multiple geometric representations.
 It uses the _Product Placement_ concept utilizing IfcLocalPlacement to establish an object coordinate system, within all geometric representations are founded.